scalaj/scalaj-reflect/README.markdown

-# scalaj-spring
+# scalaj-reflect

-A library making it easier to work with Scala 2.8+ and Spring 3.0+
+A reflection library based on the Scala Signature logic from scalap

 ## Usage